 Valley Forge National Historical Park

 Valley Forge never saw a battle, but it played an important role in the American Revolution.
-The Continental Army spent the winter at the site, which today features cannons, soldier’s huts and other structures commemorating the Revolutionary War.
+The Continental Army spent the winter at the site, which today features cannons, soldier’s huts, and other structures commemorating the Revolutionary War.
+Located just a short drive away this bucolic landmark near Philadelphia will make for a fantastic afternoon trip.
+Being here will seem as if you are hundreds of miles away from the city with its peaceful scenery while yet it is only a short drive away.
+Be sure to visit this landmark for an informative and restful day trip.